 Over the last several weeks, client interest in Colorado Proposition 112, the setback rule impacting future development of oil and gas in the state of Colorado, has continued to climb.
 We first addressed this topic in the market commentary, DJ Basin: Is the Future Setback? in July.
 Now that Proposition 112 is on the November ballot, and with BTU Analytics being based in Colorado, everyone wants to know our ‘boots on the ground’ impression on the likelihood of Proposition 112 passing.
 Many have been surprised to hear that we believe there is an even chance that it will pass.

 First, let’s consider where that impression comes from, and examine the data that supports that impression.
-Many of us at BTU Analytics have lived in Denver for at least a decade and have watched the rapid urbanization of the Front Range, which is a population corridor bordering the Eastern side of the Rocky Mountains.
+Many of us at BTU Analytics has lived in Denver for at least a decade and have watched the rapid urbanization of the Front Range, which is a population corridor bordering the Eastern side of the Rocky Mountains.
 For context, Colorado’s population in 2003 stood at just 4.5 million people, growing to an estimated 5.6 million by 2017, adding over 1.1 million people in just 15 years.
 Population growth has been fueled by a well-diversified economy, with the technology, energy, healthcare, craft beer, cannabis, and tourism industries all contributing.

-While the Front Range’s economy is booming, many transplants move here for the lifestyle – the desire to enjoy an outdoors-based culture with proximity to the mountains.
+While the Front Range’s economy is booming, many transplants move here for the lifestyle – they desire to enjoy an outdoors-based culture with proximity to the mountains.
 Additionally, the population trends discussed below show that the demographic has trended younger and more left-leaning over time, which has bolstered support for initiatives that provide alternatives to fossil fuels.
 Beyond the shifting demographics recently, Colorado was the first state to pass a voter led renewable energy standard back in 2004 prior to even the current boom.

-Trying for a moment to check our own bias at the door, we must ask ourselves, how does the ballot proposal sound to a layman without an interest in or intimate knowledge of the oil and gas industry?
+Trying for a moment to check our own bias at the door, we must ask ourselves, how does the ballot proposal sound to a layman without any interest in or intimate knowledge of the oil and gas industry?
 In simple terms, the rule will require operators to place drilling rigs and surface equipment 2,500 feet away from my children’s schools, my home, and my drinking water.
 That sounds reasonable, does it not?
 It taps into hopes and fears for the well-being of our families.
-But, as we have previously analyzed, the rule may sound simple, but the impacts to people working in the industry and the Colorado economy are likely to be severe.
+But, as we have previously analyzed, the rule may sound simple, but the impacts on people working in the industry and the Colorado economy are likely to be severe.
 Educating voters might sway some, but the industry is fighting an uphill battle using rational arguments against emotions.

 So, given our impression of the landscape in Colorado, does the data support that impression?
 The below graphic, which was compiled from data provided by the Colorado Secretary of State’s office, highlights the trends in active voter registration by political affiliation.